KosmosisDire/TeammateRevive/Built Plugin Files/README.md

 ## To Do:
 * Add better indicator for how close the player is to revival
-* Allow an interaction to start reviving a player (rather than automatically starting when inside the circle.
 * Add customizability / config
+* Fix bugs

 ## Change Notes:

+* 3.3.3
+    * Hopefully fixed a bug that caused a NRE on player death.

 * 3.3.2
     * Now when a player dies in midair the totem / skull will spawn at the closest ground location  (rather than midair).
     * Damage numbers now show on both client and server.
     * Lighting should now also sync to the clients as well.
     * Fixed a bug where the mod didn't recognize if the player was revived by something other than this mod.

 * 3.1.0
     * Works now lol